-- 7.1.26 The Council's Sustainable Development Action Plan (2020 to 2021) was approved in March 2020.
+- 7.1.24 The Council's Sustainable Development Action Plan (2020 to 2021) was approved in March 2020.
 The plan sets out a package of measures to help tackle climate change while building a sustainable and prosperous economy that works in the interests of everyone and minimises waste and the use of finite natural resources.
-The proposed measures are in line with the UN's Sustainable Development Goals and will cut carbon and costs, help to reduce household bills through better energy efficiency, improve health and wellbeing and generate new jobs and sustainable economic growth through investment in a green economy. - 7.1.27 Local Plans are an essential part of the system and are required by law to achievement of sustainable development and its policies will set out a positive framework for doing so.
+The proposed measures are in line with the UN's Sustainable Development Goals and will cut carbon and costs, help to reduce household bills through better energy efficiency, improve health and wellbeing and generate new jobs and sustainable economic growth through investment in a green economy. - 7.1.25 The Sustainable Development Action Plan is currently being updated. - 7.1.26 The Council declared a Climate Emergency in 2019 and, as a West Yorkshire Authority, is committed to Net Zero by 2038, with significant progress required by 2030.
+The Council is currently preparing the Climate Action / Net Zero Plan (2024-2038) - 7.1.27 Local Plans are an essential part of the system and are required by law to achievement of sustainable development and its policies will set out a positive framework for doing so.